 5. School and Career Counselors

-Masters in career counseling schools strive to teach how to develop the academic and social skills to perform successfully in school and how to guide others in meeting their career goals.
+Masters in career counseling schools, including programs such as the one offered by the partner program below, strive to teach how to develop the academic and social skills to perform successfully in school and how to guide others in meeting their career goals.

 Career counselors help people develop skills, explore a career, or choose a vocational program to prepare for a career, usually by using various personality and aptitude tests to help clients discover their strengths and weakness.